-- What requirements must be met in order to establish a connection?
+- What requirements must be met to establish a connection?

-Among other things, it is necessary to enable all read and write permissions for YAZIO in your iPhone settings, esp. the one related to active energy.
+Among other things, it is necessary to enable all read and write permissions for YAZIO in your iPhone settings, especially those related to active energy.

 - What does the value in the step card and the flame mean?